Benefits of PVC Wainscoting & How to Install

 How to Install PVC Wainscoting in Your Home

 Trusscore Wall&CeilingBoard can be installed vertically or horizontally depending on your personal preference for the design of your space.
-No matter which orientation you choose, we provide the materials you’ll need and step-by-step instructions for installing the panels below.
+No matter which orientation you choose, we provide the tools and materials you’ll need and step-by-step instructions for installing the panels below.

 Materials for Installing Trusscore PVC Wainscoting